-A provision is an amount set aside based on reliable estimate to settle a probable legal or constructive obligation from a past event.
+A provision is an amount set aside based on reliable estimate to settle a probable legal or constructive obligation from

-(Here) Here estimates and judgements
+Hey estimates and judgements

 Estimates of the Group's obligations arising from contracts or regulations that exist as at balance sheet date may be affected by future events, which cannot be predicted with any certainty.
 The assumptions and estimates are made based on the management's knowledge and experience and may vary from actual experience so that the actual liability may vary considerably from the best estimates.